wrf/pdbcolor/README.md

 `@/path/to/your/folder/name_of_your_script`

+This strategy makes the most sense for cases using standard PDB files, from the databases.
+That way, another user can use a command like `fetch 5dv9` to get the PDF file and just run the PyMOL script or even the commands alone.

 ### Recoding the PDB file ###
 The other strategy will color residues by changing a value for [each ATOM record in a PDB file](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format), and then running a script of the [PyMOL API](https://pymol.org/dokuwiki/doku.php?id=api:cmd:alpha).
+This strategy may make more sense for modeled proteins, that one cannot use `fetch`.
 In a normal PDB file, the [temperatureFactor or beta-factor](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates) is the second to last term, here in the first atom it is 0.82.

 `ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  0.82           N  `